saurabhhhcodes/smart-plant-care-assistant/README.md

 2. Open your browser and navigate to `http://localhost:8501`

+3. Register a new account or log in with your existing credentials

-3. Select your preferred LLM provider and enter your API key in the sidebar
+4. Select your preferred LLM provider and enter your API key in the sidebar

-4. Upload a photo of your plant or use the camera feature
+5. Upload a photo of your plant or use the camera feature

-5. View analysis results with confidence scores
+6. View analysis results with confidence scores

-6. Chat with the AI assistant for personalized care advice
+7. Chat with the AI assistant for personalized care advice

 ## 🤖 Supported LLM Providers